Jare9716/criptomonedas/README.md

 # Libraries

-This project has the next libraryes:
+This project has the next libraries:

 1. react-native-picker/picker
 2. axios